Some administration and housekeeping scripts are included in ScriptRunner for Bitbucket. You can find these under Administration > Built-In Scripts.

 A pre-receive hook is automatically setup for the mirrored repository to block all changes to the local Bitbucket repository.

-If you want to push changes to the local Bitbucket repository then you should select the Remove option from the configure mirrored repositories built-in script.
+If you want to push changes to the local Bitbucket repository, select the Remove option from View and Configure Mirrored Repositories.

-Authentication is necessary even if you are syncing public repositories, because of the rate limiting on unauthenticated accounts for the remote APIs.
+Authentication is necessary, even if you are syncing public repositories, because of the rate limiting on unauthenticated accounts for remote APIs.

 Enter the username and password of a user who is permissioned on the remote repositories.

-If you have it install a web hook, GitHub or BitBucket will call your Bitbucket instance whenever there are changes to the repositories, which will prompt the plugin to sync the repositories.
+If you install a web hook, the remote service calls your Bitbucket instance whenever there are changes to the repositories, which prompts the plugin to sync the repositories.
 This is the preferred approach because changes are reflected almost immediately, and there is no unecessary polling.

-However, you can only use it if your Bitbucket Server instance is accessible to GitHub or BitBucket (Cloud).
+However, you can only use web hooks if your Bitbucket Server instance is accessible to the remote service over the internet.

-If this is not an option then each remote will be polled every 5 minutes.
+If you choose polling, each remote repository is polled every 5 minutes.
 This is a lightweight process, and is perfectly acceptable if you can’t use web hooks.

-It can be useful to have new repositories that are created or forked into your Team/Organization/User automatically.
-To have this happen, check the Sync new checkbox.
+Check the Sync New checkbox to sync new repositories that are created or forked into your team/organization/user automatically.

-If you have set a regular expression above, that will be respected when creating new mirrored repositories.
+If you have set a Regular Expression, it is respected when creating new mirrored repositories.

-New repositories will be created in Bitbucket up to ten minutes after they are appear in the remote service.
+New repositories are created in Bitbucket up to ten minutes after they appear in the remote service.

-Preview.
-If your token or credentials are correct you should see a listing of the organization/user repositories, and whether they will be created or updated in the Bitbucket project:
+If your token or credentials are correct, you should see a listing of the organisation/user repositories and if they are created or updated in the Bitbucket project.

-If you are using web hooks for synchronisation, GitHub will call a REST endpoint in your Bitbucket instance when it’s pushed to.
-To know that it’s GitHub that’s calling you, the payload of the call is hashed with a secret token that you supply.
-You can generate a random token by running the following in the Script Console.
+If you are using web hooks for synchronisation, GitHub calls a REST endpoint in your Bitbucket instance when it’s pushed to.
+To know that it’s GitHub that’s calling, the payload of the call is hashed with a secret token that you supply.

 import java.security.SecureRandom SecureRandom random = new SecureRandom(); String str = new BigInteger(130, random).toString(32);

-This function allows you to view status of your mirrored repositories and projects, and modify the remote sync options.
+You can view the status of your mirrored repositories and projects, and you can modify the remote sync options.

-You can check whether your Bitbucket repository is up to date with respect to the remote repository by clicking the Check or Check all links.
+You can check whether your Bitbucket repository is up to date with the remote repository by clicking the Check or Check All links.

-If you have previously set it up so that new repositories are automatically created, the projects where you have done that are listed below the repositories.
-If you wish to stop this, check the checkbox under Stop synchronization, and click Run.
+If you previously set that repositories are automatically created, the projects set to do that are listed below the repositories.
+If you wish to stop this, check the checkbox under Stop Synchronization, and then click Run.

-To change the regular expression, you should stop synchronization as above, and recreate the configuration.
-It’s fine to mirror into existing repositories, and should not take very long.
+To change the regular expression, stop synchronization as above, and then recreate the configuration.
+It’s fine to mirror into existing repositories, and this should not take very long.

-This will clone the configuration of an existing repository, to a new empty repository.
+This clones the configuration of an existing repository to a new empty repository.

 The following configuration items are replicated in the new repository:

-pull request settings - only for those that are shipped with Bitbucket, which are currently:
+Pull request settings (those that are shipped with Bitbucket)